alexandrebobkov/CanadianPayroll/docs/source/compliance.rst

 Tools and Equipment
 ~~~~~~~~~~~~~~~~~~~~

-Ownership of tools and equipment is not, in itself, a determining factor relating to
-establishing the type of contract in effect.
-The fact that workers use their own equipment
-when performing their work is not sufficient to conclude that they are self-employed.
-Self-employed individuals often supply the tools and equipment necessary to complete a
-contract, making their ownership commonly associated with a business relationship; however
-employees can also be required to provide their own tools.

-In an employee-employer relationship, the employer generally supplies the equipment and
-tools required by the employee.
-In addition, the employer covers the following costs related
-to their use: repairs, insurance, transport, rental and operation (for example, fuel).

-In some trades, however, it is normal for employees to supply their own tools.
-This is
-generally the case for auto mechanics, painters and carpenters.
-Similarly, employed computer
-scientists, architects and surveyors sometimes supply their own software and instruments.

-In a business relationship, workers generally supply their own equipment and tools and cover
-costs related to their use.
-When workers purchase or rent equipment or large tools that
-require a major investment and costly maintenance, it usually indicates that they are selfemployed individuals as they may incur a financial loss when replacing or repairing their
-equipment.

-The relevance of the ownership of tools and equipment is in the size of the investment along
-with the cost of repair, replacement and insurance.
+Ownership of tools and equipment is not a definitive factor in determining the nature of a working relationship or the type of contract in place.
+While self-employed individuals often use their own tools to fulfill contractual obligations—making such ownership common in business relationships—this alone does not confirm self-employment.
+Employees may also be required to supply their own tools, depending on the trade or occupation.

+In typical employee-employer relationships, the employer provides the necessary equipment and assumes the costs associated with its use, including maintenance, insurance, transportation, rental fees, and operational expenses such as fuel.
+However, in certain industries—such as automotive repair, painting, carpentry, and technical fields like software development or surveying—it is standard practice for employees to use their own tools or specialized instruments.

+In contrast, self-employed individuals not only supply their own equipment but also bear the associated costs.
+Significant financial investment in tools—especially those that require ongoing maintenance or replacement—can suggest a business relationship, as these individuals assume both the potential for profit and the risk of loss.

+Ultimately, the key consideration is the scale of the investment and the financial responsibility related to repairs, replacement, and insurance, rather than mere ownership itself.

 The worker is an employee when: